bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 The quality of the new policy-based transportation system is evaluated based upon a comparison against the business as usual (BAU) scenario.
 The BAU scenario represents the baseline or "current" status-quo of the Sioux Faux transportation system.
 In other words, this is a "do-nothing" approach.
 This comparison answers the following question: **How will the new policy improve over the current state of the transportation system**?

-The performance of this new policy-based transportation system is measured by a **scoring function**, which computes the weighted sum of three groups of outputs:
+The performance of this new policy-based transportation system is measured by a **scoring function**, which computes the weighted sum of five groups of outputs:

 * How much *congestion* did the agents experience during the day?
 * What *level of service* did the transportation system offer to agents?
-* What were the *budgetary* impacts?
+* What were the *budgetary* constraints and impacts?
+* How easily can the agents *access* opportunities or points of interest via available modes of travel?
+* How *sustainable* is the transportation system?

-Positive total scores indicate that, under the evaluated policy portfolio, the system is performing better compared to the BAU scenario<sup id="a1">[1](#f1)</sup>.
+Total raw scores smaller than 1 indicate that, under the evaluated policy portfolio, the system is performing better compared to the BAU scenario<sup id="a1">[1](#f1)</sup>.

-You will find more information on the outputs of the simulation, how to interpret them, and the scoring function on the [outputs and the scoring function](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md) page.
+You will find more information on the outputs of the simulation, how to interpret them, and the scoring function on the [outputs and the scoring function](./Understanding_the_outputs_and_the scoring_function.md) page.

-<sup id="f1">1</sup> Pilot testers, please note the following: We understand that the simulator is inherently stochastic and that score outputs will vary to some extent on the **same** set of input variables.
-We have not yet officially established what is a statistically difference in scores.
-There are quite a few subtleties here, and we would love to get your feedback on what seems appropriate.[↩](#a1)